web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/svg-assets.md

 # Import SVG Assets

-Builder supports import SVG assets and transform SVG into React components or URLs.
+Rsbuild supports import SVG assets and transform SVG into React components or URLs.

 :::tip What is SVG
 SVG stands for Scalable Vector Graphics.
 It is a type of image format that uses vector graphics to represent images.
 Vector graphics are different from raster graphics, which are made up of pixels.
 Instead, vector graphics use geometric shapes, lines, and curves to represent images.
 Because vector graphics are not made up of pixels, they can be scaled to any size without losing resolution or quality.